 Do you know overproduction is worse than underproduction?
-Manufacturers lose billions of dollar just because of overproduction which is due to wrong market research or wrong prediction.
+Manufacturers lose billions of dollars just because of overproduction which is due to wrong market research or wrong prediction.
 Just In Time Manufacturing (JIT) helps to solve this problem up to a great extent.
 Excited?
-Let’s dive in and explore Just In time Manufacturing concepts, methodology along with some benefit and how it is helping manufacturer saving billions of dollar every year.
-Just In Time Manufacturing also called Just In Time Lean Manufacturing
+Let’s dive in and explore Just In time Manufacturing concepts, methodology along with some benefits and how it is helping manufacturers saving billions of dollars every year.
+Just In Time Manufacturing also called Just In Time Lean Manufacturing.

 - What Is Just In Time Manufacturing

 - Objective Of Just In Time Manufacturing

 - Difference between traditional manufacturing vs Just in time manufacturing

 - How to implement Just In Time Manufacturing

 - Standardized Operation